sat-utils/sat-api-browser/README.md

 like traditional data search applications.

-This project was initiated by [@sharkinsspatial](https://github.com/sharkinsspatial) as part of [Development Seed's](https://developmentseed.org/) wider work in building the [sat-api](https://github.com/sat-utils/sat-api) and open sourced to to the wider community to help drive contributions and new functionality.
+This project was initiated by [@sharkinsspatial](https://github.com/sharkinsspatial) as part of [Development Seed's](https://developmentseed.org/) wider work in building the [sat-api](https://github.com/sat-utils/sat-api) and open sourced to to the community to help drive contributions and new functionality.
 New contributions are welcomed and you can contact
 [@sharkinsspatial](https://github.com/sharkinsspatial) or info@developmentseed.org for additional support or assistance with customization.

 ### `yarn install`